LagoLunatic/GCFT/README.md

 * Edit the header attributes of BTI images (e.g. image format, palette format, wrapping, filter mode)
 * Extract and replace the BTI textures embedded in J3D BDL and BMD models and BMT material tables, and JPC particle archives
 * Import a folder of particle files onto an existing JPC, adding/overwriting all the particles from the folder to the JPC
+* Viewing DOL executable sections, and converting between offsets within the DOL file and RAM addresses in the game's memory
 * Compress and decompress Yaz0 files

-It currently cannot create brand new GCMs, BTIs, or JPCs from scratch.
+It currently cannot create brand new GCMs or JPCs from scratch.

 If you're on Windows, you can download GCFT here: <https://github.com/LagoLunatic/GCFT/releases>
 If you're on Mac or Linux, executable builds are not provided, so you must run it from the source code instead.
 See the "Running from source" section at the bottom of this readme.

 ### Usage

 Importing and exporting entire GCMs, RARCs, or JPCs can be done via the buttons in the appropriate tabs.
+Alternatively, you can drag and drop files onto GCFT and it will automatically open them in the correct tab (based on the file extension).
 Extracting, replacing, or deleting a single file can be done by first importing the GCM/RARC the file is in, and then right-clicking on the file you want to edit.
 Adding a new file can similarly be done by importing a GCM or RARC, and then right-clicking on the folder you want to add the file to.
 Editing the file name, folder type, or file ID of RARC files/folders can be done by double clicking on the field you want to edit, and then typing the new value into the text field.